ShawnMayol/quizmis-vite/README.md

     npm install
     ```

-4. **Set up the Backend**
+4. **Set up Firebase**

-    - Make sure your local server (XAMPP) is running.
+    - Create a Firebase project in the [Firebase Console](https://console.firebase.google.com/).
-    - Import the MySQL database script into your database.
+    - Enable Firebase Authentication and Firestore.
-    - Ensure the PHP files are correctly configured and placed in the appropriate directory (`htdocs` for XAMPP).
+    - Add your Firebase configuration in the `Firebase.js` file in the project.

 5. **Run the application**
    Start the development server by running: